-I seek to provide culturally-humble and healing-informed doula care because it is a necessary component in preventing violence and promoting healing.
+I seek to provide culturally-humble and healing-informed care because it is a necessary component in preventing violence and promoting healing.
 I believe that when we meaningfully engage with our present selves, our ancestors, and our future generations we have the power to heal intergenerational wounds and help create a healthier, safer, and more connected world.
 I am passionate about fostering safe and welcoming environments for our future generations and for the birthing people and families helping to cultivate new life.
-Birthing people carry the instinctual wisdom and ability to have beautiful, empowering births and postpartum periods and I seek to add a calm, consistent, and gentle presence that encourages you to manifest your ideal experience.
+Birthing people carry the instinctual wisdom and ability to have beautiful, empowering births and postpartum periods and I seek to add a calm, consistent, and gentle presence that supports you in accessing your ideal experience.

 As your doula I aim to: